- Canary Islands

 During the summer months the water parks Aqua Land and Siam Park become very crowded with visitors, so be prepared to queue for most rides, even if you have a fast pass.

 Advice for fast passes at Siam Park, especially during the months of July and August: if possible, arrive at the park early, as soon as it opens.
 Buy your fast pass when you get there, as they sell out fast.
 There are 2 types of fast passes: passes for mornings and passes for the afternoons.
 You should buy a fast pass for the afternoon slot and in the morning you can just regularly go on rides (without using a fast pass).
 The park tends to get busier after lunch anyway, and by that time you can use the fast pass you bought.
 This way you can make the most of your visit to Siam Park, especially when you are going in August, which is one of the busiest months at the park.

 The weather in August in Tenerife South is mostly hot hot hot, with slim chances of rain, almost non-existent.
 This means that summer in the Canaries is a great season for outdoor explorations, as long as you remember to start your walks early and bring water with you and lots of sun cream.
-Climbing Montana Chayofita or hiking in Barranco del Infierno are two great options, easily accessible for everyone staying the south, but we strongly recommend to start your hikes early in the mornings, before the sun heat starts to feel like burning.
-The thing is that on most of these trails there are no places to hide in the shade, so the heat and the blazing sun will feel almost unbearable by lunchtime.
+Climbing Montana Chayofita or hiking in Barranco del Infierno are two great options, easily accessible for everyone staying in the south, but we strongly recommend starting your hikes early in the mornings, before the sun heat starts to feel like burning.
+The thing is that most of these trails have absolutely no shaded areas, so the heat and the blazing sun will feel almost unbearable by lunchtime.